 Python Absolute Value

-abs() method works.
-Let’s say that you are working for the local police department, and they ask you to build an app that calculates whether drivers on a certain road are due for a speeding ticket.
+Let’s say that you are working for the local police department.
+They ask you to build an app that calculates whether drivers on a certain road are due for a speeding ticket.
 On this road, drivers should be going at around the same speed as the average driver.

 average_speed = 50 current_speed = 38 difference_between_average_and_current_speed = average_speed - current_speed absolute_value = abs(difference_between_average_and_current_speed) print(absolute_value)

-Let’s break down how this program works.
-On the first line, we declared a variable that stores the average speed of cars on the road, which in this case was 50 mph.
-Then, we declared a variable that stores a specific driver’s current speed—38 mph in this case.
+On the first line of code, we declared a Python variable.
+This variable stores the average speed of cars on the road, which in this case was 50 mph (ca. 80 km/h).
+Then, we declared a variable that stores a specific driver’s current speed—38 mph (ca. 61 km/h) in this case.

-Technically, the difference between the driver’s speed and the average speed is -12 mph, but we only wanted to know the difference between the specific driver’s speed and the average speed of cars on the road.
-So, we used abs() to convert our value into an absolute value, and our program returned
+Technically, the difference between the driver’s speed and the average speed is -12 mph (ca. 19 km/h).
+But, we only wanted to know the difference between the specific driver’s speed and the average speed of cars on the road.
+We used abs() to convert our value into an absolute value, and our program returned 12.

 Here’s the code for an example that uses the abs() function in Python:

 miles_from_home = 20 travelled = 31 miles_left = miles_from_home - travelled print(abs(miles_left))